dexgeh/ap/README.md

     ap info [package]+          show informations about a package ap bin [package]+           list files installed by package in a /bin/ directory
-    ap localinstall [file]+     install a package from file .pkg.tar.xz
+    ap own [file or executable] tell which package own a file or an executable in path ap localinstall [file]+     install a package from file .pkg.tar.xz